 Now that you’re in the meeting, do you tell the CFO you meet the 100,000 threshold or not?
 Maybe your colleague made a mistake in their calculation.
 Whatever the case, the most important deal for your team and your career is now in jeopardy.

 What went wrong?
-Technically, the technology worked: it gave you the data you needed.
+Technically, the technology, the data catalog tools worked: it gave you the data you needed.
 And it was indeed the canonical source of truth.
 But it didn’t give you the context necessary to understand it.
 For your colleague, orders meant the number of items sold.
 For you, orders meant the number of transactions.
 That’s a huge difference.

 This isn’t simply a matter of miscommunication.
 The data wasn’t clear and you couldn’t trust it.
 Multiply that feeling across your entire organization, across all the datasets you have.
 Your data assets failed to deliver value, but it’s not the data’s fault.